jessiejia0809/jessiejia0809.github.io/_portfolio/3-milkshake_kiss.md

 ### Milkshake Kiss (1st Assistant Camera)

 **About the Project:**
-*Milkshake Kiss* is currently in production at Cornell PMA Studios with a planned release in May 2025.
-More
+*Milkshake Kiss* is currently in psot-production with a planned release in May 2025.

 **Details:**
 - **Role:** 1st Assistant Camera (1st AC)